InternSG’s Internship Placement Programme

 I am from overseas, can I take up an internship in Singapore?

-- MOM recognised institutions: A work pass is not required for a foreign student who is a full-time matriculated or registered student in one of Singapore’s Ministry of Manpower (MOM) recognised institutions.
+- MOM approved institutions: A work pass is not required for a foreign student who is a full-time matriculated or registered student in one of Singapore’s Ministry of Manpower (MOM) approved institutions.
 Please look at the policies at Singapore’s MOM site for more information: http://www.mom.gov.sg/working-in-singapore

 - Otherwise, foreign students and trainees coming to Singapore for internships can consider the Training Work Permit, the Training Employment Pass or the Work Holiday Programme.
 Please refer to Singapore’s MOM site for more information: http://www.mom.gov.sg/passes-and-permits